duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 #### <a name="open"></a>Open the sample video with SCIFIO

-Use File>Open... and select the metadata.txt file within the directory that contains the images.
+Use File>Import>Image Sequence... and select the folder that contains the images of the video.
+Stick with the default settings to load the stack.

 #### <a name="beam"></a>Correct for the beam profile